adithyavis/youtube-music-carousel-transition-example/README.md

   <img src="./assets/youtube-music.gif">
 </a>

-## Youtube Music Carousel Transition
+## Youtube Music Carousel Transition Example

 This is a simple example of how to implement a smooth carousel transition for a Youtube Music like experience, using react-native-skia and react-native-reanimated.